rbuffat/pyidf/README.md

 ## Library generation

 Large parts of this library are generated automatically.
 In case the library should be rebuilt, for example to fix bugs or generate the library for a different EnergyPlus version, main.py in the generator package need to be executed.
 Currently generator/V8-2-0-Energy+.idd is used as basis to generate the library. generator/V8-2-0-Energy+Alt.idd contains modified data objects.
 Every data object in V8-2-0-Energy+Alt.idd overwrites data objects with the same name in the original idd.
 Generating the library requires the libraries jinja2, autopep8 and docformatter.

+## Alternatives

+An alternative Python library to pyidf is [eppy](https://github.com/santoshphilip/eppy).